 - Communications that aren’t personalized

-These are just some of the basics to keep in mind, but you should take every precaution to persuade the candidate that your company really wants them to have a great time applying to your open roles – because this means they will likely have a great time working for you, too.
+These are just some of the basics to keep in mind.
+However, you should take every precaution to persuade the candidate that your company really wants them to have a great time applying to your open roles.
+In the end, this means they will likely have a great time working for you, too.

-Out of all the aspects of building an employer brand, the candidate experience is the one that is easiest to impact and that can show immediate results.
+Out of all the aspects of building an employer brand, the candidate experience is the easiest to impact.
+Moreover, it can show immediate results.
 Companies that actively work on improving their candidate experience will have higher amounts of qualified applicants, build up a reputation of being a desirable employer, and therefore continue to get the best talent applying for their open roles.
 The feedback loop is a positive one – you just have to put the work in to kickstart it all!

 We’ve put together The Ultimate Guide to Employer Branding if you’re interested in learning more!